 The net results of these tests is that cars will be rated on paper as being, on average, around 22% less efficient than they were – although, of course, they will still achieve the same results in the real world.

-Some models such as the BMW M3 are also struggling to meet the new emissions requirements in the real world, or require costly modification work to do so, and are subsequently being withdrawn from sale.
+Some models, such as the BMW M3, struggle to meet the new emissions requirements in the real world, or will require costly modification work to do so, and are subsequently being withdrawn from sale.

-The WLTP test is a much more rigorous and complex version of the tests that have been in use (with developments) for around 30 years.
-Experts estimate that the new test cycle takes manufacturers twice as long to complete as the outgoing New European Driving Cycle (NEDC).
+It’s a much more rigorous and complex version of the New European Driving Cycle (NEDC) tests, which have been in use (with developments) since 1992 and are widely recognised as being out of date.
+Experts estimate that the new test cycle will manufacturers twice as long to complete as the NEDC.

-WLTP testing is still conducted in a laboratory, but the challenges the car goes through are much more realistic to the real world.
+Like the NEDC, the WLTP test is conducted in a laboratory to ensure it’s consistently repeatable, but the challenges the car goes through are much more representative of modern, real-world driving.

 The WLTP test is also being supplemented by Real Driving Emissions (RDE) testing, which as its name suggests takes place on public roads.
 These tests last 90-120 minutes and must include a strict, equal measure of town, urban or rural and motorway driving.
 Elevation changes are also mandated, as are testing temperatures.